Threads...

 Michael, Sage, Boomer and Sara

-Sara & Michael Stenson's study of Yang style T'ai Chi Form, Animal Forms, Eight Ways, Sword, Push Hands and Ta Lu began over thirty years ago.
+Sara & Michael Stenson's study of Yang style T'ai Chi Form, Animal Forms, Eight Ways, Sword, Push Hands and Ta Lu began over forty two years ago.
 They have studied with Grand Master Cheng Man-ch'ing's senior students and have taught T'ai Chi at Rocky Mountain T'ai Chi Ch'uan at Fort Collins, Boulder & Golden Colorado, Naropa Institute, Puget Sound T'ai Chi Ch'uan in Seattle and at the 1997 Dalai Lama's Conference on Education.
 They have also taught the Eight Ways Fall Prevention program to seniors in the Northwest and Rocky Mountain regions.

 The approach...